Girls Nite Out (1982 film): Plot

 Meanwhile, Lynn continues searching for items on the scavenger hunt, while Teddy visits Dawn at her apartment, where the two have sex.
 Lynn's friend Leslie goes to search for an item in the attic of the old chapel, where she is murdered and her body is discovered by Lynn.
 After calling, the police arrive and find all of the bodies, where they are suspicious of Mike Pryor and question several of the students.
-Dawn gets into an argument with her boyfriend, who kicks her out of their house after he tells her he knows about her affair with Teddy.
+Dawn gets into an argument with her boyfriend Bud Remington, who kicks her out of their house after he tells her he knows about her affair with Teddy.
 Officer MacVey studies the phone calls placed to the radio station as well as files and photographs of Dickie Cavanaugh, whose death he became aware of by Dickie's doctor.

 While walking home, Dawn senses that someone is following her and has a panic attack.
 She uses a payphone outside the student union to call Teddy's house, where he is consoling Lynn.
 The phone call is incomprehensible, and ends with Dawn screaming, followed by a gruff voice invoking Teddy to "come and get her."
 Lynn calls the police while Teddy flees to the student union.
 Once there, he finds Dawn bloody and wounded in the cafeteria.
 As Teddy is comforting her, he is stabbed by Barney, who reveals herself as the killer.
 Officer MacVey enters the cafeteria and confronts Barney, whom he addresses as Dickie's twin sister, Katie Cavanaugh.
 Katie, apparently suffering from dissociative identity disorder, responds to MacVey in alternating voices, claiming to be Dickie.
 After MacVey tells Katie that Dickie is dead, she reverts, and calmly tells him that Dickie is not dead, and that she brought him home from the hospital.
 She opens the freezer, displaying Dickie's frozen body clothed in a wheelchair and with the bear-claw weapon in his hand.